This article aims to explain the details of glaucoma (also known as “ocular hypertension”), an uncommon condition that can affect a cat’s eye or eyes.

 How Much Does It Cost To Treat a Cat With Glaucoma?

-It is impossible to estimate this cost, as there are so many possible factors going on in the background of individual cases.
+It is impossible to estimate this cost, as there are so many possible factors going on in the background of individual cases, especially in cases of secondary glaucoma, or whether one or both eyes is involved.
 You should ask your veterinarian for a detailed estimate before agreeing to proceed with treatment.

 Treatment for Glaucoma